MisterTB/markdown-portfolio/_includes/01-name.md

-# Thaddeus Brown, IT Professional
+# Thaddeus Brown, Systems Administrator
-###### Varied IT interests and Experience.
-Actively pursuing knowledge, skillset in Systems Admin, Cloud, DevOps and Scripting with a focus on opensource technologies.
+###### IT professional with varied IT interests and experience.
+Actively pursuing knowledge, skillset and opportunites in Systems Admin, Cloud, DevOps and Scripting with a focus on open source technologies/toolsets.